svitlanabublyk/AskPifia/README.md

 #  AskPifia

-## Application for getting answers
+## Application to get answers by shaking device.

  User shake the device to get answers,application gets random answers and shows it on screen.
  Application have two screens: Main and Settings